ajanaliz/E-Commerce-Website-Deep-Learning-Model/README.md

 # E-Commerce-Website-Deep-Learning-Model
-Training an ANN to predict user actions on website based on data.
+Training a deep A-NN to predict user actions on website based on data.